 Cultural and Community Connections Through Names

-This process not only enriches your child’s sense of belonging but also fosters a collective responsibility for their growth and well-being.
+Through naming, you create bonds that strengthen community ties while honoring ancestral traditions.
+This process enriches your child’s sense of belonging and fosters a collective responsibility for their growth and well-being.

 Names and Identity Formation